 What Makes Good Laser Wood?

-1. Even Grain and Wood Quality
+1. Uniform Grain and Wood Quality

 2. High-Quality Gluing in Plywood